-Understanding UK student visa working hours and work restrictions is essential for international students planning to support themselves during their studies.
-The Immigration Rules permit most degree-level students to work up to 20 hours per week during term time and full-time during vacations, but violating these rules can result in visa cancellation and future entry bans.
+Understanding UK Student visa working hours and work restrictions is essential for international students planning to support themselves during their studies.
+The Immigration Rules permit most degree-level students to work up to 20 hours per week during term time and full-time during vacations, but violating these rules can result in visa cancellation, removal from the UK, and re-entry bans.
+This guide covers the 20-hour rule mechanics, prohibited activities (self-employment, freelancing), switching to the Skilled Worker route under the new £41,700 threshold, and the Graduate Route post-study work option.

 Understanding UK Student Visa Working Hours in 2026